Kristina7729/Cloud-Health-Monitor/README.md

 4. Results are displayed through a web dashboard.
 5. The dashboard can be refreshed to perform another health check.

+6. ## 📊 Example Results

+Google — HEALTHY
+GitHub — HEALTHY
+Amazon — DOWN

+Each check also displays the response time for the monitored service.

 ## 📂 Project Structure

 ```text